StrahinjaGolubovic/Gymble/GITHUB_SETUP.md

 1. Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
 2. Click "Generate new token (classic)"
-3. Give it a name like "Gymble Deployment"
+3. Give it a name like "STREAKD Deployment"
 4. Select scopes: Check **"repo"** (this gives full repository access)
 5. Click "Generate token"
 6. **Copy the token immediately** (you won't see it again!)